Romanitho/Winget-AutoUpdate/README.md

 ### UPDATESATTIME
 Default value 6AM (06:00:00).
 Specify the time of the update interval execution time.
 Example `UPDATESATTIME="11:00:00"`

+### UPDATESATTIMEDELAY
+Default value is none (00:00).
+This setting specifies the delay for the scheduled task.
+A scheduled task random delay adds a random amount of wait time (up to the specified maximum) before the task starts.
+This helps prevent many devices from running the task at the exact same time.
+This is not applicable to "on logon" triggers.

 ### DONOTRUNONMETERED
 Default value 1.
 Set `DONOTRUNONMETERED=0` to force WAU to run on metered connections.
 May add cellular data costs on shared connexion from smartphone for example.